Frequently Asked Questions

 |Q.||Do I have to come to the office to pay my bill?|

 No, there are now several ways you may pay your water bill.
+Customers are encouraged as part of the COVID-19 social distancing protocol to use alternate methods for paying their bills.

 |Q.||If I don 't pay my bill what will happen?|